sit3057082024/T-6.1D/README.md

 }
 ```

-Replace history with your desired topic to generate questions related to that field.
+Replace "Android Development" with your desired topic to generate questions related to that field.
 The response will be in JSON format, containing an array of questions, each with multiple-choice options and the correct answer.

 ```